BrandonVout/vscode-themes/README.md

 - Background color was too blue and/or bright
 - Foreground colors were too dark, bright, and/or warm
 - Red and/or orange-red appeared too frequently in syntax highlighting
+- Or color distribution was just not to my taste in general

 So, I'm trying to create a theme that fits the following criteria: